hundredyearfarms/Hundred-Year-Farms/README.md

 **Farm Plans**

 Our plan for the island farm, as shown by the superposition of trees onto the sattelite image below, is to plant strong wind-break trees along the uppermost ridge with the trees and crops that require more sunlight and wind protection located lower on the farm's south sloping land.
-The existing trees are a near single species of spruce resulting from a prior clear-cut, but the new trees will be a more diverse mix of native species including maple, oak, poplar, birch, hemlock, apple, among others, that help reduce the risk of fire and pests.
+The existing trees are a near single species of spruce resulting from a prior clear-cut, but the new trees will be a more diverse mix of native species.
 The trees in rows will be arranged to allow for selective harvesting while some blocks will be left to grow unmanaged.
 A greenhouse will be incorporated into this agroforestry system.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">